our blog

 4 Steps for Setting Item Prices in Nonprofit Silent Auctions

 For nonprofits like yours, silent auctions tend to be lucrative fundraisers.
 Their broad appeal boosts attendance numbers, and they pair well with a variety of other fundraising activities, from your organization’s GivingTuesday campaign to its annual golf tournament.
-Plus, they have a high return on investment (ROI) when planned strategically.
+Plus, when strategically planned and you properly set item prices in a nonprofit silent auction, they can have a very high return on investment (ROI).

 Once you’ve followed these steps, make sure to display pricing information prominently on each of your silent auction bid sheets.
 Because participants will likely look at dozens of bid sheets throughout the auction, they need to be able to skim each one and quickly decide whether to place a bid, and clear prices will help them do just that.
 Let’s get started!

-Fair market value (FMV) refers to the amount a supporter would pay for a particular item if they purchased it on the open market rather than at your nonprofit’s silent auction.
+When you set item prices in a nonprofit silent auction, it’s important to determine the fair market value (FMV) for the items you are auctioning.
+FMV refers to the amount a supporter would pay for a particular item if they purchased it on the open market, rather than at your nonprofit’s silent auction.
 It’s the base number for all of your pricing calculations for that item, so making an accurate estimate is critical.

 However, finding the FMV of certain silent auction items is easier than others.
 For instance, a $25 gift card clearly has an FMV of $25, and you can often find out the value of a designer bag or a high-end gadget by going to the brand’s website.
 But a painting by a local artist or the opportunity to have dinner with a celebrity can be much trickier to value.